The deKleist Musical

 importation, i.e., backfilling.

-of words or names that cannot be interpreted with any assurance of correctness
+showing instances of words or names that cannot be interpreted with any

 Incomplete Data

-this web page is known to be incomplete.
-Several journal pages were missed during
+to this web page is known to be incomplete.
+Several journal pages were

-the photographic copy session, and numerous pages are either partially cut-off
+missed during the photographic copy session, and numerous pages are either

-or part of the page obscured by a coat sleeve and/or hand.
-Fortunately in many
+partially cut-off or part of the page obscured by a coat sleeve and/or hand.

-instances this obscuration of page data did not block out instrument sales/shipping
+Fortunately in many instances this obscuration of page data did not block

 Information Recorded in the Database